 You don’t have to restrict flavor or satiation when eating vegan and gluten-free.
 We have 15 of our favorite vegan, and also gluten-free recipes for side dishes to bring to the Thanksgiving table this year to share with friends and family.
-We also have the ultimate list of vegan, gluten-free Thanksgiving menus, meat-less vegan “meat” options, and even grain-free Thanksgiving suggestions all on our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
+We also have the ultimate list of vegan, gluten-free Thanksgiving menus, meat-less vegan “meat” options, and even grain-free Thanksgiving suggestions all on our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.

 Get ready for some home-cooked, non-vegan approved Thanksgiving recipes that will leave your friends and family even more thankful!

 You really can’t go wrong when you have some form or other of baked beans.
 Rather than the navy beans typically used in baked beans, this recipe uses chickpeas!
 Once you make a batch, you will want to serve these beans with everything.
 They are great on bread, with quinoa or another grain, and are also a great addition to a buddha bowl.
 These Chickpea Baked Beans by Karen Kitto are so hearty and delicious, no one will know they are fully vegan and gluten-free!